Explicit Constructions of Sum-Rank Metric Codes from Quadratic Kummer Extensions: Acknowledgment

 \section{Acknowledgment}

-The work of Chang-An Zhao is supported by Guangdong Basic and Applied Basic Research Foundation(No. 2025A1515011764), Guangdong Major Project of Basic and Applied Basic Research (No. 2019B030302008), the National Natural Science Foundation of China (No. 12441107) and Guangdong Provincial Key Laboratory of Information Security Technology(No. 2023B1212060026).
+This work is supported by Natural Science Foundation of Guangdong Province (No. 2025A1515011764), the National Natural Science Foundation of China (No. 12441107) and Guangdong Provincial Key Laboratory of Information Security Technology (No. 2023B1212060026).